Linear effects, exceptions, and resource safety: a Curry-Howard correspondence for destructors: The resource call-by-push-value

 \mypar{Translation into \LinLang}

-We follow the ordered call-by-push-value translation obtained from the resource modality between values with destructors and throwable computations, with shifts $\Up A \eqdef A \oplus E$ and $\Down A \eqdef A \With 1$.
-Indeed, recall that $-\With TI$ (i.e. $A\With 1$ at the level of types) gives rise to the right adjoint to the forgetful functor of the slice category (eq.~(\ref{eq:rightadjoint})).
-Each type $A$ has a positive interpretation $A^+$ equipped with a destructor written $\Drop_A$ and a negative interpretation $A^-$.

-Note that for any purely positive type (hence also $E$), we have $W^+ = W$.
+Each type $A$ has a positive interpretation $A^+$ equipped with a destructor written $\Drop_A$ and a negative interpretation $A^-$. { \allowdisplaybreaks }Note that for any purely positive type (hence also $E$), we have $W^+ = W$.
 We define three expressions which we use in the translation: \begin{itemize} \item $\Gamma^+ \vdash \DropCtx_\Gamma: 1$ by induction on $\Gamma$, which drops each variable from right to left.